PedroMTQ/UniFuncNet/README.md

 - `input_path` - the input tsv file path.
 - `output_folder` - the output folder where the spreadsheets are stored
-- `databases ` - databases that DRAX can search in, by default `biocyc,kegg,hmdb,rhea,uniprot,chemspider,inchi_key`
+- `databases ` - databases that DRAX can search in, by default `biocyc,kegg,hmdb,rhea,uniprot,pubchem`
 - `politeness_timer` - time (seconds) between requests.
 Default is 10.
 Please be careful not to overleaf the corresponding databases, you might get blocked from doing future requests.

 Data is  retrieved according to the information provided, for example, if the user provides the KEGG gene ID hsa:150763, then, given that the gpr search mode is used, DRAX would fetch information on this gene, the KEGG protein entries connected to this gene (i.e., 2.3.1.15) and by extent the reactions these protein(s) catalyze (i.e., R00851,R02617,R09380).

 - `search_type` - starting point of the search, if the user aims to provide IDs for proteins, then it would be `protein_search`, and the same for the other types of biological instances

+### Running workflows

+For more information on the workflows go to the respective [folder](Workflows/)

 ### Formatting input file